 It takes some finesse, but you can score some serious views if you do it right.
 Use a trending topic or current event to create a video relevant to your business.
 Just beware of attaching your brand to controversial topics—it can backfire.

 Make video content in WeVideo

 Now that you've got an arsenal of video content marketing ideas at your disposal, where to edit your videos?
-That's where we come in.
+That's where our online video editor comes in.